WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 Notice that testnet SegWit addresses start with `tb1q...`, and not with `bc1q...` as mainnet addresses.

 Because testnet bitcoin don't have economical value, they are gifted by different sources.
-There are [faucets](https://en.bitcoin.it/wiki/Testnet#Faucets) like [this one](https://coinfaucet.eu/en/btc-testnet/) or [bitcoinfaucet.uo1.net](https://bitcoinfaucet.uo1.net/) that give a certain amount of testnet bitcoin per time period.
+There are faucets like [this one](https://faucet.testnet4.dev/) or [https://coinfaucet.eu/en/btc-testnet4/](https://coinfaucet.eu/en/btc-testnet4/).
 You may also ask other developers if they have a couple of spare testnet coins available.

 ## Coinjoin on testnet

-[CoinJoin](/using-wasabi/CoinJoin.md) on testnet is as easy as on mainnet.
+[CoinJoin](/using-wasabi/CoinJoin.md) on testnet can be as easy as on mainnet.
+However, not all mainnet coordinators also run a testnet coordinator.
+The testnet coordinator that the Wasabi team uses can be used for testing: `https://api.wasabiwallet.co/`.
-Usually there are other testers doing a coinjoin, but if you are the only one at the moment, then load two wallets and start coinjoining in both of them.
+Sometimes there are other testers doing a coinjoin, but if you are the only one at the moment, then load two wallets and start coinjoining in both of them or ask someone to join you.